-Inflammation is a hallmark of hypertension, and there is a mounting evidence suggesting that chronic low-grade inflammation contributes to cardiovascular disease (CVD) including HT (2–5).
+Inflammation is a hallmark of hypertension, and there is mounting evidence suggesting that chronic low-grade inflammation contributes to cardiovascular disease (CVD) including HT (2–5).
 Endothelial dysfunction, oxidative stress, cytokines, toll-like receptors, inflammasomes, and gut microbiome interact in a complex and intricate way (6).
-Reducing inflammation therefore contributes to successful prevention and management of hypertension.
+Reducing inflammation, therefore, contributes to successful prevention and management of hypertension.
 Systemic inflammation can also be triggered by food.

 Further studies point towards the connection between CRP as the main inflammation marker and increased IgG antibodies:

 - Obese subjects with IgG-positive anti-Saccharomyces cerevisiae antibodies (ASCA) had both higher CRP values and body fat mass (9).

 - Suppression of intestinal inflammation and repair of intestinal barrier leads to decreased food induced immune responses and inflammation (10).

 - The serum CRP marker was correlated with food specific IgGs and disease activity in patients with ankylosing spondylitis (11).

 - In Crohn‘s disease, a high CRP value was correlated with an increased number of IgG-positive foods (12).